souravs72/claude-mcp-setup/SECURITY.md

 ## Contact Information

-- **Security Email**: security@your-domain.com
+- **Security Email**: souravs72@github.com
 - **General Issues**: Use GitHub Issues
 - **Documentation**: Check project README and docs

 ## Acknowledgments

-We appreciate the security researchers and community members who help keep this project secure.
-Responsible disclosure helps us maintain the security and integrity of our software.
+I appreciate the security researchers and community members who help keep this project secure.
+Responsible disclosure helps maintain the security and integrity of this software.

 ---